 3. Dress for the heat

 Pick out light-colored outfits that are made of technical fabrics.
 These fabrics are designed to pull the sweat away from your body and allow it to evaporate more quickly.
 They also help eliminate chafing.
 A win-win!

 4. Hydrate, hydrate, hydrate

 Weigh yourself before and after your run to know the amount of fluids you sweat out during your run.
 This will tell you how much you need to rehydrate.
-Remember: 1 lb. equals 16 oz. of fluid.
-If that is too technical for you, a good rule of thumb is to drink 16-20 oz. of water every hour especially on the days you are working outside.
+Remember: 1 pound equals 16 ounces of fluid.
+If that is too technical for you, a good rule of thumb is to drink 16 to 20 oz. of water every hour, especially on the days you are working outside.

 Following these steps will help make your scorching summer run be more enjoyable, but remember to always listen to your body and don’t get overheated.
-If you ever feel nauseous, dizzy, lightheaded, get goosebumps or chills in the hot weather, or stop sweating when you know you should be, stop exercising and seek emergency medical help.
-Be smart.
-Run smart.
-And most of all, have fun!
+If you ever feel nauseous, dizzy, lightheaded, get goosebumps or chills in the hot weather—or stop sweating when you know you should be—stop exercising and seek emergency medical help.